Apr 29, 2022

 But before we get there, let’s have a closer look at the main components of a web application using a simplified web architecture diagram.

-Need help with your web project?
 Rid of a tiresome search for skilled developers by hiring a battle-tested web development team.
-Check our custom web application development services or contact our lead tech experts right away to get a free consultation on your project.

-Web application architecture diagram simplified
+Web application architecture components: explanation with diagram

 A classic example of a web application consists of two basic components: a client-side application that runs in a browser and a server-side code at the backend.
 These components form integral parts of a web application and can take different forms in various architectural styles.